LinneHuang/tippies/README.md

 1) making split with two buttons,

-2) Auto-layout,
+2) understanding the Auto-layout,

 3) Changing the navigation bar color,

-4) making emojis visible while it's selected and
+4) making emojis visible while they're in selected and

 5) feeling a bit of frustrated in Stackoverflow-ing 😵, and going to other website such as [100 Days of Swift](http://samvlu.com) for learning more about the basic of building iOS Application.
 It was fun. ☺️